nshern/mtg-rdf/README.md

 # MTG RDF

-Convert Magic: The Gathering card data from MTGJSON to RDF/Turtle format.
+A CLI tool to convert Magic: The Gathering card data from MTGJSON to RDF/Turtle format.

 ## Setup